ubc-aamodt-group/reframe-layer-caching/README.md

 An example using a U-Net can be found in [./samples/unet/unet.py](./samples/unet/unet.py)

 ### Frame Extrapolation Sample
-Our frame extrapolation workload uses [ExtraNet]().
+Our frame extrapolation workload uses [ExtraNet](https://github.com/fuxihao66/ExtraNet).
 The modified source code can be found in [./samples/FE](./samples/FE/) with detailed instructions.

 ### Supersampling Sample
 Our supersampling workload uses [Fourier-Based Super Resolution](https://github.com/iamxym/Deep-Fourier-based-Arbitrary-scale-Super-resolution-for-Real-time-Rendering).
 The modified source code can be found in [./samples/SS](./samples/SS/) with detailed instructions.

 ### Image Composition Sample
+Our image composition workload uses [Implicit Depth](https://github.com/nianticlabs/implicit-depth).
+The modified source code can be found in [./samples/IC](./samples/IC/) with detailed instructions.

 ### FLIP Image Metric
 Instructions to compute FLIP scores can be found [here](https://github.com/NVlabs/flip).